endurantgames/cosmiclegends/src/classes/psychic.md

 :   Your capacity for psionics is extraordinary, even for a hero.
     Increase your maximum Might to 15.

-TBD
+Skill Sharing

-:   to be determined
+:   Your mind link allows skills to be shared.
+    Someone in your link is considered to have a skill if anyone in your link has that skill.

 :::::::::::::::::::::::::::::::::::::